 For the Cake:

 Preheat the oven to 350˚F and spray a 9 by 5 inch loaf pan with nonstick cooking spray and then line with parchment paper.

-In a medium bowl, whisk together the flour, baking powder, baking soda, salt and poppy seeds.
+In a medium bowl, whisk together the flour, poppy seeds, baking powder, baking soda and salt.
 Set aside.
 In a separate large bowl, whisk together the yogurt, sugar, eggs, zest, vanilla, oil and lemon curd.

 Fold the dry ingredients into the wet, mixing until just incorporated.
 Add batter to the prepared pan and bake for 50 minutes, or until the center is set.